SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 Mutable vs. Immutable Data Manipulators
 =======================================

-To every data manipulator, there is a matching ``ImmutableDataHolder``.
-For instance, both ``HealthData`` and ``ImmutableHealthData`` contain the same data, only the latter does not provide any means to make alterations to the data.
+To every data manipulator, there is a matching ``ImmutableDataManipulator``.
+For instance, both ``HealthData`` and ``ImmutableHealthData`` contain the same data, only the latter returns new instances when requesting modified data.

 Conversion between mutable and immutable data manipulators is done via the ``asImmutable()`` and ``asMutable()`` methods, which each will return a copy of the data.
-Since the only way to obtain an immutable data manipulator from a data holder is obtaining a mutable one and then using ``asImmutable()``, in terms of processing power it might be cheaper to only use immutable data holders if it is to be passed around.
+The only way to obtain an immutable data manipulator from a data holder is obtaining a mutable one and then using ``asImmutable()``.

 A possible use case for this would be a custom event fired when someone is healed.
 It should provide copies of the health data before and after, but event listeners should not be able to change them.
 Therefore we can write